mjcarley/nbi/README.md

 - https://www.gmsh.info/

-If you are installing the AGG geometry library you will need to install Christian Woltering's API for Jonathan Shewchuk's Triangle code, available from:
+If you are installing the AGG geometry library (this is done by default if you clone the repository from github) you will need to install Christian Woltering's API for Jonathan Shewchuk's Triangle code, available from: